‘Be careful what you wish for. Someone might be listening.’

 Cast and characters:

-Pyewacket was released in the UK on digital HD April 16th and DVD on April 23rd from Signature Entertainment.
+Pyewacket was released in the UK on Digital HD on April 16th and DVD on April 23rd from Signature Entertainment.

 Pyewacket was one of the familiar spirits of a witch detected by the “witchfinder general” Matthew Hopkins in March 1644 in the town of Manningtree, Essex, England